 In addition to accessing Edsby through a desktop or mobile browser, teachers can keep up-to-date with Edsby on their mobile device by using the Edsby Mobile App freely available on Google Play and the App Store.

-Every Edsby system has a unique URL, or Edsby server address, like https://your-server.edsby.com, where your-server is unique to the school or district.
-This server address is also required for logging into the Edsby Mobile App.
+Every Edsby system has a unique URL, like https://your-server.edsby.com, where your-server is unique to the school or district.
+The first part of this URL is the Edsby server address required for logging into the Edsby Mobile App.

 In most cases, the username and password used for other logins in the organization should work as a teacher’s login credentials.